Crowd surge kills at least 8 at Houston music festival

-HOUSTON (AP) — Fans attending a Houston music festival surged toward the stage during a performance by rapper Travis Scott, triggering panic in the crowd of tens of thousands.
-At least eight people were killed and many more hurt, authorities said.
+HOUSTON (AP) — The crowd at a Houston music festival suddenly surged toward the stage during a performance by rapper Travis Scott, squeezing fans so tightly together that they could not breathe or move their arms and killing eight people in the chaos.

-The chaos unfolded Friday evening at Astroworld, a sold-out, two-day event at the NRG Park stadium.
-An estimated 50,000 people were in attendance.
-It was not clear what set the crowd in motion.
+The pandemonium unfolded Friday evening at Astroworld, a sold-out, two-day event in NRG Park with an estimated 50,000 people in attendance.
+As a timer clicked down to the start of the performance, the crowd pushed forward.

-“The crowd began to compress towards the front of the stage, and that caused some panic, and it started causing some injuries,” Houston Fire Chief Samuel Peña told a news conference.
-“People began to fall out, become unconscious, and it created additional panic.”

-Seventeen people were taken to hospitals, including 11 who were in cardiac arrest, Peña said, and “scores of individuals” were injured.
+“As soon as he jumped out on the stage, it was like an energy took over and everything went haywire," concertgoer Niaara Goods said.
+"All of a sudden, your ribs are being crushed.
+You have someone’s arm in your neck.
+You’re trying to breathe, but you can’t.”

+Goods said she was so desperate to get out that she bit a man on the shoulder to get him to move.

 Amy Harris, a freelance photographer for The Associated Press, described an “aggressive” crowd atmosphere throughout the day because of the way fans were behaving — pushing and rushing the stage barricades and prohibited VIP and admission areas.

-Note: This story has been corrected to show that Travis Scott is 30 years old, not 29.